 hips.
 I promptly changed my own method of sweeping to theirs so that my back will not stiffen in my old age!

-Over and over throughout Africa one sees grass being cut by a machete or sabre, as it is called in some countries—a knife about half a metre long and 6 centimetres wide—which is swung in a slashing motion by a man doubled over and, to one’s astonishment, seems to do almost as good a job as an electric lawn mower.
+Over and over throughout Africa one sees grass being cut by a machete or sabre, as it is called in some countries—a knife about half a metre long and 60 millimetres wide—which is swung in a slashing motion by a man doubled over and, to ones astonishment, seems to do almost as good a job as an electric lawn mower.

 Throughout all countries—India, Africa, the West Indies, and so on—where people carry their loads on top of their heads they have straight backs, flat shoulders and walk like kings and queens.
 The sense of balance this creates is unbelievable; I once saw a woman gardener in Tanzania sweeping the public paths, easily and rapidly, bent double, with a small empty tin can perched on her head!
 Also in those countries of Asia where it is the custom to sit cross-legged people have supple joints and straight backs and their knees do not stiffen up as ours do as we get older.
 The principle is live and let live and learn something new and better if you can.